Acquired or Congenital Ptosis

 Recovery for adults who undergo treatment for acquired ptosis is relatively painless and short.
 Children who are treated for congenital ptosis should be closely monitored for changes in vision, as this may indicate other conditions that affect the eyesight.

-How Much Does Acquired or Congenital Ptosis Treatment Cost in Baltimore and Towson?
+How Much Does Acquired or Congenital Ptosis Treatment Cost?

 Treatment costs for acquired or congenital ptosis vary by patient, depending on the types of treatments that are recommended by Dr. Hormozi.
 Your insurance company may cover the costs of treatment for your acquired or congenital ptosis.
 For cosmetic cases we offer FREE private consultations.